 Back to top

 Callum Gibson is a software developer for Deutsche Bank and is married with 4 school-age children.
 He’s been using Unix since 1986 when it was introduced to the University of New England where he attended.
 After working as a C programmer for a number of years, he finally bought his first PC in 1992 and installed 386bsd 0.1.
-Since then he’s also used NetBSD, OpenBSD and currently uses FreeBSD.
+Since then he’s also used NetBSD, OpenBSD and currently uses FreeBSD at home and at work.

 Sean Hall is 23 y.o. and currently having a holiday after he quit his last job :) He’s lived in Sydney for about 12 months now after moving here from Melbourne (by the way, does it ever stop raining here?). :) Sean’s only been running FreeBSD for about 3 months now, but was using Linux before that.
 He swapped over for a few reasons, one of them was that he found FreeBSD a lot easier to use.
 He moved here without finishing his degree so he is considering returning to Uni fulltime, but thinks he may just end up working fulltime and studying parttime.